 A Work Day in the Life of Chronic Illnesses

+I have always felt sick to some extent and had to use sick days when I worked.
+Due to the fact that a lupus diagnosis takes six years on average, it took years of doctors visits until I finally got an answer to my complaints.
+I worked through my symptoms because they weren’t debilitating and I was able to get by.
+Since being diagnosed with lupus in 2011, my illness progressed.
 I’ve been unable to work full time for two years now.
 Coming up on a big and upsetting anniversary like that, I’ve been reflecting on everything I’ve gone through over the last two years.
-Luckily, I’ve made progress, especially in the past year.
+Luckily, I’ve made progress, especially in the past year, but with progress also came two more diagnoses.
+I was diagnosed with fibromyalgia in 2016 and POTS (Postural Orthostatic Tachycardia Syndrome) in 2017.
 I am absolutely not where I want to be, but I am on my way.
-I work one or two days per week plus hours at home and make some money from disability…but what else do I do?
+I am able to work one or sometimes two days per week plus hours at home and make some money from disability despite being chronically ill…but what else do I do?

 Being Chronically Ill is A Full Time Job